pathwaycom/llm-app/templates/private_rag/README.md

     <a href="https://pathway.com/developers/user-guide/deployment/render-deploy"> Deploy with Render </a>
 </p>

-# Fully private RAG with Pathway
+# Fully private RAG with Pathway Live Data Framework

 ## **Overview**

 Retrieval-Augmented Generation (RAG) is a powerful method for answering questions using a private knowledge database.
 Ensuring data security is essential, especially for sensitive information like trade secrets, confidential IP, GDPR-protected data, and internal documents.
-This showcase demonstrates setting up a private RAG pipeline with adaptive retrieval using Pathway, Mistral, and Ollama.
-The provided code deploys this adaptive RAG technique with Pathway, ensuring no API access or data leaves the local machine.
+This showcase demonstrates setting up a private RAG pipeline with adaptive retrieval using Pathway Live Data Framework, Mistral, and Ollama.
+The provided code deploys this adaptive RAG technique with Pathway Live Data Framework, ensuring no API access or data leaves the local machine.

 The app utilizes modules under `pathway.xpacks.llm`.
-The `BaseRAGQuestionAnswerer` class is the foundation for building RAG applications with the Pathway vector store and xpack components, enabling a quick start with RAG applications.
+The `BaseRAGQuestionAnswerer` class is the foundation for building RAG applications with the Pathway Live Data Framework vector store and xpack components, enabling a quick start with RAG applications.

 This example uses `AdaptiveRAGQuestionAnswerer`, an extension of `BaseRAGQuestionAnswerer` with adaptive retrieval.
-For more on building and deploying RAG applications with Pathway, including containerization, refer to the demo on question answering.
+For more on building and deploying RAG applications with Pathway Live Data Framework, including containerization, refer to the demo on question answering.

 The application responds to requests at the `/v2/answer` endpoint.
 The `answer_query` function takes the `pw_ai_queries` table as input, containing prompts and other arguments from the post request.
 This table's data is used to call the adaptive retrieval logic.

-The `AdaptiveRAGQuestionAnswerer` implementation under `pathway.xpacks.llm.question_answering` builds a RAG app with the Pathway vector store and components.
+The `AdaptiveRAGQuestionAnswerer` implementation under `pathway.xpacks.llm.question_answering` builds a RAG app with the Pathway Live Data Framework vector store and components.
 It supports two question answering strategies, short (concise) and long (detailed) responses, set during the post request.
 It allows LLM agnosticity, giving the freedom to choose between proprietary or open-source LLMs.
 It adapts the number of chunks used as a context, starting with `n_starting_documents` chunks and increasing until an answer is found.

-To learn more about building & deploying RAG applications with Pathway, including containerization, refer to [demo question answering](../question_answering_rag/README.md).
+To learn more about building & deploying RAG applications with Pathway Live Data Framework, including containerization, refer to [demo question answering](../question_answering_rag/README.md).

 ## Table of contents